 Who spends the most time on the phone in your office?

-Whether you, the receptionist or someone else spends most of their day on the phone scheduling appointments, that’s less time spent checking in patients, answering their questions or working on other important duties to keep the practice running smoothly.
+Whether you, the receptionist, or someone else spends most of their day on the phone scheduling appointments, that’s less time spent checking in patients, answering their questions, or working on other important duties to keep the practice running smoothly.

-The most efficient practices are automating this arduous process.
+The most efficient practice are automating this arduous process.
 Instead of just setting an answering machine and calling back later – which can be frustrating for patients and staff – try letting your patients schedule their own appointments.

 A web-based practice management system can allow patients to easily schedule or cancel their own appointments online.
 Modern scheduling systems can also use automated email or text confirmations and reminders, so your staff is free to focus on the patients in the office.